Mobilpadde/moths/README.md

 ## why

-Because we _all_ **could** use a little more emotion in our lives 🤗 Go show the world how you really feel!
+We _all_ **could** use a little more emotion in our lives 🤗 Go show the world how you really feel!

 It's a great companion for any app that uses 2FA - as every app should!
-Make your app's 2FA users as star-striking as your app! 🤩
+Make your app's 2FA as star-striking as your app! 🤩

 So whether your mascot is: